MicrosoftDocs/winrt-api/windows.ui.input.preview.injection/injectedinputkeyoptions.md

 ### -field ScanCode:8
 The OEM, device-dependent identifier for the key on the keyboard.A keyboard generates two scan codes when the user types a key—one when the user presses the key and another when the user releases the key.

 ## -remarks

+> [!Important]
+> The APIs in this namespace require the inputInjectionBrokered [restricted capability](https://docs.microsoft.com/windows/uwp/packaging/app-capability-declarations#special-and-restricted-capabilities).

 Using input injection requires the following be added to the Package.appxmanifest:

 - To `<Package>`